kevinobee/Sitecore.Glimpse/README.md

 * Add a module into the ASP.NET pipeline
 * Add a handler endpoint that by default be addressable via /Glimpse.axd
 * A configuration section at the end of your web.config where the behaviour of the extension can be customised

-### Uninstalling the Package

-Run the following commands:

-    uninstall-package Sitecore.Glimpse

-## Contributing to the Project

-If you are interested in contributing to the growth and development of Sitecore.Glimpse in even a small way, please read the notes below.

-The project can be built and tested from the command line by entering:

-    .\build

-Please ensure that there are no compilation or test failures and no code analysis warnings are being reported.

-### Running the Smoke Tests

-The `build.proj` file contains a set of smoke tests to verify that the Sitecore.Glimpse features all run successfully when the package has been installed in a Sitecore website.

-In order to run these smoke tests you will need to:

-* Have a local install of Sitecore.

-* Set the *TestWebsitePath* and *TestWebsiteUrl* in the **build\environment.props** to reference the local Sitecore website.

-* Ensure that the test website has the Sitecore.Glimpse package installed by running the following in the Package Manager Console:

-    install-package Sitecore.Glimpse -Source `<path to folder containing your sitecore.glimpse nupkg file>`

-You can then run the smoke tests by entering:

-    .\build RunSmokeTests

-Curl commands will fire off HTTP requests to the test website to verify that the site is still responding as intended.
-These commands should execute successfully before you send a pull request back to the main project.

-Your participation in the project is very much welcomed.